docker-hy/docker-hy.github.io/exercises.md

 Use your application to download something to a volume without breaking the [YLE Terms of Service](https://ohjeet.areena.yle.fi/hc/fi/articles/115002969969-Yle-Areenan-k%C3%A4ytt%C3%B6ehdot)

-Exercise 3.2 was created by [Terho Uotila](https://github.com/qzuw)
+This exercise was created by [Terho Uotila](https://github.com/qzuw)

 ### 3.3 ###